Unregistered Spectral Image Fusion: Unmixing, Adversarial Learning, and Recoverability: HSR via Abundance Adversarial Learning

 for all $\w$ and $\theta$. \end{Lemma}

-{ \begin{Remark} Assumption~\ref{assumption:rotate_generative_model} and Lemma~\ref{lemma:bijective_function_f} offer a generative perspective for modeling the MSI and HSI patches; see Fig.~\ref{fig:mmillus}.
+\begin{Remark} Assumption~\ref{assumption:rotate_generative_model} and Lemma~\ref{lemma:bijective_function_f} offer a generative perspective for modeling the MSI and HSI patches; see Fig.~\ref{fig:mmillus}.
 Under this view, the pair $\bm{S}\pM_r[\mathcal{M}^{(\bm w,\theta)}]$ and $\bm{S}\pH_r[\mathcal{H}^{(\bm w,\theta)}]$ are two modality-specific representations of the same low-dimensional spatial content, encoded by $\bm z_r$.
 The generative functions $\bm g\pH$ and $\bm g\pM$ account for modality-dependent resolutions.
 The bijectivity of $\bm g\pH$ and $\bm g\pM$ ensures that the mapping from $\bm z_r$ to the MSI and HSI modalities preserves spatial content, and also guarantees the existence of a bijective $\bm f^\star$.
 Multimodal generative models of this form are common in vision and language processing; see, e.g., \cite{xie2023multi,kong2022partial,lyu2022understanding,eastwood2023self,von2024identifiable}.
 The model in \eqref{eq:genmodel} renders the spatial ``degradation'' from $\tY_{\rm SRI}\pH$ to $\tY\pH$ fundamentally different from classical kernel-based degradation models that are widely used in multi-resolution image fusion.
 In those models, the low-spatial-resolution image is viewed as a blurred and downsampled version of its high-resolution counterpart; see, e.g., \cite{kanatsoulis2018hyperspectral,simoes2014convex,ding2020hyperspectral,wei2015hyperspectral,ding2025rethinking,li2018hyperspectral}.
 This classical viewpoint implies inevitable local information loss.
-In contrast, the generative perspective in \eqref{eq:genmodel} provides a ``content-preserving" relationship between modalities and enables provable, patch-wise super-resolution. \end{Remark} }
+In contrast, the generative perspective in \eqref{eq:genmodel} provides a ``content-preserving" relationship between modalities and enables provable, patch-wise super-resolution.
+On the other hand, we also acknowledge that the generative perspective in \eqref{eq:genmodel} may still be an idealized abstraction of practical HSI-MSI imaging systems, since local information loss induced by spatial resolution reduction may hinder exact bijectivity of the generative functions (especially $\bm g\pH$).
+Nevertheless, this model provides a useful theoretical lens for studying the recoverability of the HSR sub-task.